mumbleskates/bilrost/README.md

 specification, and is designed to improve on some of protobuf's deficiencies.
 In doing so it breaks wire-compatibility with protobuf.

-`bilrost` (this implementing library) is implemented for the [Rust Language][rs].
+`bilrost` is implemented for the [Rust Language][rs].
 It is a direct fork of [`prost`][p], and shares many of its performance characteristics.
-(It is not the fastest encoding library out there, but it is still pretty fast.)
-Like `prost`, bilrost can enable writing simple, idiomatic Rust code with `derive` macros that serialize and deserializes structs from binary data.
-Unlike `prost`, `bilrost` is free from most of the constraints of the protobuf ecosystem and can make it convenient to derive these encoding implementations for a wider variety of existing types: rather than relying on producing generated code from a protobuf `.proto` schema file, `bilrost` is designed to be used by hand.
+(It is not the fastest possible encoding library, but it is still pretty fast and comes with unique advantages.)
+Like `prost` bilrost can enable writing simple, idiomatic Rust code with `derive` macros that serialize and deserialize structs from binary data.
+Unlike `prost`, `bilrost` is free from most of the constraints of the protobuf ecosystem and required semantics of protobuf message types.
+Bilrost (the specification) and this library are free to allow much more compatibility with existing types and their normal semantics.
+Rather than relying on producing generated code from a protobuf `.proto` schema definition, `bilrost` is designed to be easily used by hand.

 🌈